hitheshsreedhara/parity-3poa-docker/README.md

 ### My Learnings:

 1. As a first step I started understanding bit more about the blockchain technology, ethereum and parity, PoA.
-2. I started to build Parity from source - https://github.com/paritytech/parity After a long building time parity was finally installed in my local machine.
+2. I started to build Parity from source - https://github.com/paritytech/parity.
+After a long building time parity was finally installed in my local machine.
-3. Luckily, I found a very good documentation about a demo PoA - https://wiki.parity.io/Demo-PoA-tutorial.html
+3. I found a very good documentation about a demo PoA - https://wiki.parity.io/Demo-PoA-tutorial.html
 4. I followed the steps in the above document and built my first PoA with two Authorities and a User and also made a successful transaction.
 5. Next step was to dockerize the setup with 3 nodes.
 6. I used parity binary instead of source code to build parity image because it takes longtime to build image using source code.